AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

        Expected: A new restaurant called `McDonald's` is added to the directory.
 The output box shows the details of the added restaurant as well.

-2. Adding a duplicate restaurant to the restaurant directory
+2. Adding a duplicate restaurant

     * Prerequisites: There is a restaurant named `McDonald's` in the restaurant directory with the phone number `68928572` and the address `1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743`.